-Dance Mogul: How did you balance dance while pursuing a higher education?
+Dance Mogul: How did you balance dance while pursuing higher education?

 Dance Mogul: You have worked with the industry’s elite, what have been some of your favorite experiences?

-Jimmy Smith: Doing what I love for a living with people that appreciate the value that I add in helping their career.
+Jimmy Smith: Doing what I love for a living with people that appreciate the value that I add to helping their career.
 Traveling & seeing the world as an adult is probably among my top life experiences because I feel I’m more appreciative & grateful at this point.
-Also, learning & hearing first hand stories from the making of & behind the scenes of movies, videos, etc that I grew up on.
+Also, learning & hearing first-hand stories from the making of & behind the scenes of movies, videos, etc that I grew up on.